ms-us-rcg-cloud-innovation/notifications-and-messaging/docs/azure-communication-services/acs-readme.md

 }
 ```

 This function is a simple frontend to intake queue.
-It will take the HTTP request, parse the body, and submit it to the queue.
-Once the message has arrived in the queue the `email-request-processor` function will build a message and submit an email for sending to ACS.
-The interaction with ACS is done through the ACS sdk nuget package [Azure.Communication.Email (1.0.0-beta.1)](https://www.nuget.org/packages/Azure.Communication.Email).
-Detailed instrutions how to use the SDK can be found on the packages nuget site.
+It will take the HTTP request, parse the body, validate it, and if valid submit it to the queue.
+Once the message has arrived in the queue the `email-request-processor` function will build a message and send it to ACS for transmit.
+The interaction with ACS is done through the ACS sdk [Azure.Communication.Email (1.0.0-beta.1)](https://www.nuget.org/packages/Azure.Communication.Email).